datacite/tasks/product_specifications/B4tchG56_5/readme.md

         Scenario: Migrating URLs and with malformed CSV Given that the user is logged as client_admin And the CSV file is malformed
+            When the user enters the CSV into the box or uploads it Then a warming message should appear in the screen: "CSV malformmed"

         Scenario: Migrating URLs of DOIs that do not belong to the client Given that the user is logged as client_admin